jpavley/himins/design/levelmap.md

 -------
 * Starting room
 * Spawn point in the center
-* Computer in the center that explains parts of the game
 * West section is blocked
 * East sections contains puzzel and door to the Nave
 * Each corner section contains equipment and armor
-  * Northeast: Sword
+  * Northeast: Gloves
-  * Nothwest: Helm
+  * Nothwest: Shield
-  * Southeast: Mail
+  * Southeast: Helm
-  * Southwest: Shield
+  * Southwest: Cape
-* Each section contains a command
+* Each section contains a command that manifests an NPC
+  * Northeast: Command: Cry, NPC: Ariade (gives a sword and a spool of thread)
+  * Northwest: Command: Swoon, NPC: Fenrir (asks the player to cut his chains, if freed Fenrir eats and kills the player)
+  * Southwest:
+  * Southeast:
+  * West:
+  * East:
+  * Center: Command: Dance, NPC: Uzume (heals the player to full health)